 If your internet is connected but your Wi-Fi seems slow, drops out, or won't connect on certain devices, it's usually something simple to fix.
+Follow these steps to improve your connection and get the best performance from your Ezi Broadband service.

 First, determine whether the problem is with your Wi-Fi signal or your internet connection itself.